METR

 Partnerships

-We are also partnering with the UK AI Safety Institute and are part of the NIST AI Safety Institute Consortium.
+We are also partnering with the AI Security Institute and are part of the NIST AI Safety Institute Consortium.